rylz/college-football/docs/_posts/2018-12-31-2018-College-Football-Bowl-Predictions.md

 ### Predictions

-Following are the predictions produced by the model described above, followed by the actual results in cases where cames have already been played to completion.
+Following are the predictions produced by the model described above, followed by the actual results in cases where games have already been played to completion.

 ![Playoff Bracket Predictions]({{ site.baseurl }}/images/2018_playoff_prediction.png)